 - You don’t need to contact us; we’ll email you to confirm

-- We’ll add a coupon worth 120% of your original order to your StubHub account.
-You can apply this coupon to one or multiple StubHub orders in the same currency until Dec.
-31, 2021.
+- We’ll add a coupon/credit worth 120% of your original order to your StubHub account.
+You can apply this to one or multiple StubHub orders in the same currency until Dec.
+31, 2022.

 We now pay sellers 5 to 8 business days after an event.
 This protects you from charges if the event is canceled and we need to recoup your payment.

-- We already paid you for tickets you sold to a canceled event: We will charge your credit card on file to reverse the transaction.
+- We will charge your credit card on file to reverse the transaction.
 Contact the original ticket company for a ticket refund.

-- You sold tickets to a postponed event: Wait until we email you; the event may be rescheduled or canceled.
+- Wait until we email you; the event may be rescheduled or canceled.
 The original ticket company will contact us with event details.

-- You sold tickets to a rescheduled event: We’ll email the buyer.
+- We’ll email the buyer.
 They can either attend the event or resell the ticket.

-- You're trying to list tickets for a rescheduled event: Keep checking back; we’re working through a backlog of postponed and canceled events and will have the event onsite soon
+- Keep checking back; we’re working through a backlog of postponed and canceled events and will have the event on site soon.